I’ve been reading, writing, and dreaming about words and the worlds they create since I tried to write some very mediocre fiction as a teen.

 I used to study things like Enlightenment philosophy and travel literature (resulting in a Ph.D. that took a decade; that’s what happens when you have 4 kids and 6 moves), and now I think all the things on long walks holding little hands in mine.

-I write for places like Books & Culture, ThinkChristian, The Englewood Review of Books, The Gospel Coaltion, (in)courage, and lots of fun places online.
-I’m an editor and monthly contributor at The Mudroom and The Well and a member of Redbud Writers Guild.
-You can read some of my more popular pieces here.
+I write for places like Books & Culture, ThinkChristian, The Englewood Review of Books, The Gospel Coalition, (in)courage, and lots of places online.
+I’m a contributor at The Mudroom and The Well and a member of Redbud Writers Guild.
+You can read some of my blog posts and essays here.

 You’ll always find me writing about belonging and place.
 We’re all longing for home.
 We’re longing for glory.
 And me?
 I write to find my way home.
 Let’s make our home through stories.